Grey Ghost Quest

 As a protected area, the Hemis National Park is known to have the densest population of snow leopards.
 However, sighting of one largely depends on the snowfall, location of blue-sheep herds and various other factors.

-Every morning for the next three days, we have early breakfast, and leave our camp in search of the elusive phantom of the mountain.
+Every morning for the next five days, we have early breakfast, and leave our camp in search of the elusive phantom of the mountain.
 We have our picnic lunch in the field or return to our camp depending on the route plan of that particular day.
 The snow-leopard tracking ends by late afternoon and we then return to the camp and retire for the night.

 Post breakfast, we leave our camp in search of the snow leopard one last time on this Tour.
 We return to our camp for lunch and embark upon a trek to Zinchan, and drive down to Leh.
 We reach Leh by evening and stay overnight.